Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Metadata columns with data inside will be visible so long as there is at least one spreadsheet - within all the spreadsheets uploaded to the task - which contains at least one row of data.

 Usually this is not problematic but there are instances where empty metadata columns are required.
-You can read more about this and using Metadata Columns Spreadsheet Walkthrough here.
+You can read more about this and using metadata columns in the spreadsheet guide.

 Recommended Solution: